jgaa/darkspeak/doc/TC_Protocol.md

 Bob --> [ Msg: Was added ] --> Alice
 ```

+TBD: See what goes on in a real conversation

 ## A client transfers a file to an existing contact

+TBD